 Greeks also resorted to eating wild greens that grew on the hills and mountains surrounding Athens.
 Raisins were also sought after, for their high nutritious value.

-Greens, potatoes, cabbage, spinach pilaf, eggplant, rice, and trahana (a mixture of fermented grain and yogurt) were the foods consumed most often by Athenians during the war.
+Greens, potatoes, cabbage, spinach pilaf, eggplant, rice, and trahana (a mixture of fermented grain and yogurt) were the foods consumed most often by Athenians during the World War II.
 In more desperate cases, grass, flowers, and donkey heads featured in the cooking pots of the less fortunate.
 The above dishes earned the monicker “war food,” but they nevertheless sustained most people.

 During holidays, the best gift to give would be food, whatever was available that could be spared.
 During the first winter of German occupation, cats and dogs disappeared from the city, while donkeys were sold as “beef” and horse meat also ended up on the plates of the more fortunate.